ChristianLentz/comp225-project-team-Jachris/README.md

 ### TODOs for MVP

 - Beutify/comment code
-- Login page is deprecated now that user auth is in place, remove this.
 - Routing -- can use window.location.href = page
 - Make sure user auth only triggers at the start of a session
 - Storing images in Firestore -- store actual files in Firebase Storage and store filenames in Firebase Firestore